 Since launching close on 20 years ago, PayPal has played a big role in transforming ecommerce.
-Today, PayPal shapes how regular people all over the world manage their finances.
-You can use your PayPal account to shop online, receive payments if you’re a freelancer or entrepreneur, and send cash to family and friends.
-Thanks to PayPal, there’s never any excuse to avoid paying your friend back for that restaurant bill, and you’ll always be able to order a last minute birthday gift using PayPal online.
+Today, you can use your PayPal account to shop online, receive payments if you’re a freelancer or entrepreneur, and send cash to family and friends.

 Banks and money transfer providers often give you a bad exchange rate to make extra profits.

 TransferWise is different.
 Its smart new technology skips hefty international transfer fees by connecting local bank accounts all around the world.
-Which means you can save up to 8x by using TransferWise rather than your bank when you send your money abroad.
-Not only that, but independent research has shown that sending a business payment through TransferWise rather than through UK or US PayPal can be up to 8x cheaper.
+Which means you can save up to 8x by using TransferWise vs your bank when you send your money abroad.

 When you arrange an international transfer with PayPal, from a PayPal account based in the USA, you need to understand both the fee structure, and the currency conversion rate applied.

 The international transfer fees you’ll be charged depend on where you’re sending money to - and how you fund the transfer.
-It’s free to send money within the US and Canada to friends and family, but if you want to send cash to another country using either your PayPal balance, or a linked bank account, it’ll cost you between 0.3%-2%¹ of the transaction amount.
+It’s free to send money within the US and Canada to friends and family, but if you want to send cash to another country using either your PayPal balance, or a linked bank account, it’ll cost you between 5.00% of the transaction amount.¹

 If you choose to fund your transfer using a credit card, debit card, or PayPal credit, then you’ll pay even more.
-The fees in this case range from 3.4%-3.9%¹ of the total transaction amount, plus a small fixed fee which depends on the currency involved.
+The fees in this case range from 3.4%-3.9% of the total transaction amount, plus a small fixed fee which depends on the currency involved.¹

 Find out all you need to know about PayPal’s international transfer fees for the US - and how best to avoid them.

 The mid-market rate is the only real exchange rate - it’s what you’ll find on Google, and the one that banks use to trade money on global financial markets.
-You can find it for your currency pairing by using a currency converter online - then compare it with the rate you got from PayPal.
 The difference between the mid-market rate and the one that PayPal offers, is another part of the profit they’re making on that transaction.

 Between this and the international transaction charges described above, you can find that the costs of making an international money transfer with PayPal mount up pretty quickly.